Affordable Spay/Neuter Clinic

 We host weekly Public Spay/Neuter Clinics.

-Please go to our Clinic Schedule, for the next available clinic day.
+Please see our Clinic Schedule for the next available clinic day.

 Why Spay or Neuter?

-You can make a difference.
 Spaying or neutering your pet is one positive way you can personally help reduce the number of unwanted animals ending up in shelters.
-Until there are no animals entering shelters, Cache Humane Society will continue to encourage pet owners to spay or neuter their animals until we are a No Kill Utah.
+Get more information here

 |Cat Neuter (Male) $45||Cat Spay (Female) $55|